deepakmehra10/springboot-demo-app/README.md

 # sprintboot-demo-app
-### Spring boot application with CRUD operation in Cassandra.
+### Spring boot application with CRUD operations in Cassandra.

 #### How to run the application?